-Make this delicious One Pot Portuguese Chicken and Rice in Pressure Cooker Recipe (Galinha à portuguesa 焗葡國雞飯)!
+Make this delicious Instant Pot Portuguese Chicken and Rice Recipe (Pressure Cooker Portuguese Chicken and Rice) Galinha à portuguesa 焗葡國雞飯!
 Imagine a spoonful of tender chicken & veggies, soaked in aromatic coconut turmeric sauce, paired with perfectly cooked fried rice, topped with creamy melted cheese.
 Comforting Macanese dish that you’ll gobble one bite after another!

 Macau was once administered by the Portuguese Empire from mid-16th century to 1999, being the last European colony in Asia!

 At the time, Portuguese traders and sailors attempted to replicate dishes back home with aromatic spices and flavors they can get their hands on.